Saint Helena: East India Company (1658–1815)

 Eighteenth-century governors tried to tackle the island's problems by planting trees, improving fortifications, eliminating corruption, building a hospital, tackling the neglect of crops and livestock, controlling the consumption of alcohol, and introducing legal reforms.
 The island enjoyed a lengthy period of prosperity from about 1770.
 Captain James Cook visited the island in 1775 on the final leg of his second circumnavigation of the world.
-St. James' Church was built in Jamestown in 1774, and Plantation House in 1791–1792; the latter has since been the official residence of the Governor.
+St. James' Church was built in Jamestown in 1774, and Plantation House in 1791–92; the latter has since been the official residence of the governor.

 Edmond Halley visited Saint Helena on leaving the University of Oxford in 1676, and set up an astronomical observatory with a 7.3 m aerial telescope, intending to study the stars of the Southern Hemisphere.
-The site of this telescope is near Saint Mathew's Church in Hutt's Gate in the Longwood district.
+The site of this telescope is near Saint Mathew's Church at Hutt's Gate in the Longwood district.
 The 680 m hill there is called Halley's Mount.

-Throughout that period, Saint Helena was an important port of call of the East India Company.
+Throughout that period, Saint Helena was an important port of call of the EIC.
 East Indiamen would stop there on the return leg of their voyages to British India and China.
 At Saint Helena, ships could replenish supplies of water and provisions and, during wartime, form convoys that would sail under the protection of vessels of the Royal Navy.

-Captain James Cook's ship HMS Endeavour anchored and resupplied off the coast of Saint Helena in May 1771 on its return from the European discovery of the east coast of Australia and the rediscovery of New Zealand.
+James Cook’s ship HMS Endeavour anchored and resupplied off the coast of Saint Helena in May 1771 on its return from the European discovery of the east coast of Australia and the rediscovery of New Zealand.

-The importation of slaves was made illegal in 1792.
+The British brought an estimated 25,000 slaves from west Africa to the island, in addition to the 3,000,000 they transported to the New World.
+The importation of slaves was made illegal in 1792, but the horrific conditions of slavery on St Helena were not abolished until 27 May 1839, when the 'Ordinance For the Abolition of Slavery in the Island of St Helena' was enacted.
+Rupert's Valley was the embarkation area for slaves; in 2008, when the road to the airport was being built, over 9,000 skeletal remains of slaves were uncovered in a mass burial area.
+They were reburied en masse in 2022 without ceremony of any kind.
 Governor Robert Patton (1802–1807) recommended that the company import workers from China to supplement the rural workforce.
 Many were allowed to stay, and their descendants became integrated into the population.
-In 1810, Chinese labourers began arriving, and by 1818, 650 were in St Helena.
+In 1810, Chinese labourers began arriving, and by 1818, there were 650 in St Helena.
 An 1814 census recorded 3,507 people on the island.
-Many of the labourers were allowed to stay, even though there was less need for their services by 1836.
+Many of the labourers were allowed to stay, though the need for their services had reduced by 1836.